DamonOehlman/climate/docs/repl.rst

 Creating a REPL
 ===============

-Creating a REPL with cleave is really simple.
+Creating a REPL with climate is really simple.
 The example below show's a trivial example:

 .. literalinclude:: ../examples/repl.js